 Collar and cuffs

-- Symmetry of the collar and cuffs: no worries there.
+- Symmetry of the collar and cuffs: no problem on this side.

-- Stripping of the cuffs, collar and collar stand: straight and very close to the seam.
+- Trimming of cuffs, collar and collar stand: straight and very close to the seam.

-- Seams: 6 stitches per centimeter, very even.
+- Seams: 6 stitches per centimeter, very regular.
 Bonus: the appreciable English seams on the sleeves and sides here too!

 - Buttonholes: well made, well cleaned.